-- cardiopulmonary toxicity (with premature closure of the ductus arteriosus and pulmonary hypertension); - renal dysfunction, which may progress to renal failure with oligohydroamniosis;
+- cardiopulmonary toxicity (premature constriction/closure of the ductus arteriosus and pulmonary hypertension);

+- renal dysfunction, which may progress to renal failure with oligohydroamniosis (see above);

-the mother and the neonate, at the end of pregnancy to:
+the mother and the neonate, at the end of pregnancy, to:

-- possible prolongation of bleeding time, an anti-aggregating effect which may occur even at very low doses. - inhibition of uterine contractions resulting in delayed or prolonged labour.
+- possible prolongation of bleeding time, an anti-aggregating effect which may occur even at very low doses.

+- inhibition of uterine contractions resulting in delayed or prolonged labour.

-Consequently, acetylsalicylic acid at doses of 100 mg/day and higher is contraindicated during the third trimester of pregnancy.
+Consequently, acetylsalicylic acid at doses higher than 100 mg/day is contraindicated during the third trimester of pregnancy (see sections 4.3).
+Doses up to and including 100 mg/day may only be used under strict obstetric monitoring.